 Q: What happens to the document if it is tampered with?

 A: If a document signed with eSignLive is modified or tampered with in any way, the underlying digital signature technology will detect it and the PDF reader will visibly invalidate the document.
 The e-signed PDF will display a red “X” indicating that the document is unsecure and should not be trusted.
-Look for a solution with a 1-click signature verification process.
+Look for a solution with a “Long-term Validation (LTV)” capability and 1-click offline signature verification process.